 Imagine if you were a UBC student making the tough choice between paying bills and buying food.
 Unfortunately, this is the daily reality for far too many of our students.
 A lack of financial access to nutritious food becomes a constant worry, one that students often carry alone, and it can significantly affect their health, wellbeing, and academic success.

 UBC is committed to providing stigma-free access to food and funds to support students and promote food security.
 The UBC Meal Share Program provides a confidential way for eligible students to access funds to purchase food at select on campus outlets via their UBCcard.
-This donor-supported pilot initiative will run from January to April of this year.

 Food insecurity is a major public health issue in Canada, with substantial implications for health and wellbeing.
 A recent survey indicates that 40% of UBC students have experienced food insecurity, which is in line with the national average at Canadian higher educational institutions, and those who belong to marginalized groups are particularly vulnerable.